Nurse Residency Program

 The Nurse Residency Program supports, empowers and equips newly graduated nurses during their first year of practice at Piedmont Columbus Regional.

-Amalia Acevedo-Sanic, MSN, RN, FNP-BC, CMSRN
+Amalia Acevedo-Sanic, DNP, APRN, FNP-BC, WTA

 Nurse Residency Program Coordinator